6 Reasons Why You Should Tell Your Child About their Disability

 Reasons why I don’t want to tell my child about their disability

 “I don’t want them to feel different.”
 They already feel what they feel.
 Find them role models.
-Help them develop advocacy skills.
+Help them develop self advocacy skills.

-“He has anxiety and this will make it worse.”
+He has anxiety and this will make it worse.”
 It might.
 But so will someone else telling them unexpectedly.
 Or the child finding out unexpectedly.
 Increased anxiety is certainly a valid reaction to news like this, but prepare yourself for it.

 “I don’t know what to say.”
 Talk to your doctors.
 Talk to support groups.
 Read books.
-Find first person blogs.
+Find first-person blogs.
 The information is out there.
 You are not the first parent to have to do this.

 “But our situation is different.”
 It might be.
 Know your child.
 I still wrestle in my head with “what if it’s a fatal disease?
 Then do you tell them?”
 There are no right or wrong answers across the board.
-I personally feel that overall, in moving towards acceptance and normalcy, we have to make this a part of every day life.
+I personally feel that overall, in moving towards acceptance and normalcy, we have to make this a part of everyday life.
 Not a big secret.

-“Ok, but this is just not right for my family…please don’t tell me how to parent.”
+“Ok, but this is just not right for my family, please don’t tell me how to parent.”
 I get it.
 I really do.
 Now may not be the time.
 I’m going to post a bunch of links below to help.
 I think that sooner is better than later.
 I think that as parents and people with disabilities, we have to work to erase stigmas, and it begins with us.
 But yes, the final decision is up to you.